chrisburnell/chrisburnell.com/_drafts/crossing-guards.md

 Like a [gatling gun](https://en.wikipedia.org/wiki/Gatling_gun){:rel="external"}, these events will fire at a rate nearly, if not completely, imperceptible to the human eye.
 In order to get an idea of the volume of these events, browse to your favourite news site and scroll from the top of the page to the bottom.
 Try to count the height of the page in pixels.
 Bonus points (and bonus events) if you do this on a small screen!

 Alternatively, check out how much you can resize a page on a pointer-based device.
-I’ve tried this on a desktop monitor, and was able to get my browser window as large as `1665px &times; 902px` and as small as `400px &times; 198px`.
-That gives me `1265 &times; 704 = 890,560` possible ways to resize my browser.
+I’ve tried this on a desktop monitor, and was able to get my browser window as large as `1665px × 902px` and as small as `400px × 198px`.
+That gives me `1265 × 704 = 890,560` possible ways to resize my browser.
 While I doubt any of your users navigate your site by slinky-ing their browser around, we must be aware of such a situation and do the <q>web development dance</q> of anticipating and preparing for outlier circumstances.

 Of course, the browser is powered by your computer, which is used to making such quick calculations that, as humans, we’re just not capable of doing even remotely as quickly, but that’s not to say that this job is easy for the browser!
 Or even that our browsers are doing this in the most efficient way (yet)!